orca-ai-app/orca-browser-bridge/README.md

 **Step 2 -- Unzip the downloaded file**

 Open your Downloads folder and double-click the ZIP file. macOS will automatically unpack it into a folder called `orca-browser-bridge-main` (or similar) in the same location.
+Move the unzipped folder somewhere on your machine that won't be deleted, like /documents or similar.

 **Step 3 -- Open the Chrome extensions page**